Chymyst/chymyst-core/doc/chymyst01.md

 The previous counter molecule (with its old value `n`) will be consumed by the reactions.
 The `incr` and `decr` molecules will be likewise consumed.

-Remarks:
-- The two reactions need to be defined together because both reactions use the same input molecule `counter`.
+It is important to note that the two reactions need to be defined together in a single call to `join`.
+The reason is that both reactions use the same input molecule `counter`.
 This construction -- defining several reactions together -- is called a **join definition** and is written using the library function `join`.
-- All reactions that share some _input_ molecule must be defined in the same join definition.
+In `JoinRun`, all reactions that consume a given input molecule must be included in a single join definition.
-Reactions that share no input molecules can (and should) be defined in separate join definitions.

 After defining the molecules and their reactions, we can start injecting new molecules into the soup: